fluentform/fluentform/README.md

 <li>Automizy - Connect Your Contact Forms with Automizy Marketing Solution</li>
 <li>User Registration - Create WordPress users from fluent form submissions</li>
 <li>Post/CPT integration - Create any type of posts from form submission.
 You can visually map the ACF fields from fluent forms</li>
-<li>PayPal - Create PayPal forms to easily collect payments, donations, and online orders.
+<li>PayPal - Create PayPal payment forms to easily collect payments, donations, and online orders.
 Sale your items easily using WordPress Forms</li>
-<li>Stripe - Easily collect credit card payments, donations, and online orders with Fluent Forms Pro.
+<li>Stripe - Create Stripe payment forms and easily collect credit card payments, donations, and online orders with Fluent Forms Pro.
 No Extra addon requires</li>
 <li>Mollie - Easily collect credit card payments, donations, and online orders with Fluent Forms Pro.
 No Extra addon requires</li>
 <li>RazorPay - Easily collect credit card payments, donations, and online orders with Fluent Forms Pro.
 No Extra addon requires</li>
 <li>Paystack - Easily collect credit card payments, donations, and online orders with Fluent Forms Pro.
 No Extra addon requires</li>
 <li>Discord - Get automated form notifications on your Discord server</li>
 <li>Salesflare - Connection with the Salesflare CRM got more 'Fluent' with this integration</li>
+<li>AffiliateWP – Generate referrals when users complete a payment with your forms</li>
+<li>Zoho CRM – A business tool to manage online sales, marketing, and customer support</li>
+<li>ClickSend – Send SMS notification instantly when a form is submitted</li>
+<li>CleverReach – Fluent Forms and CleverReach combo is a great way to grow your subscribers and manage email campaigns</li>
+<li>Salesforce - Conncet Salesforce with Fluent Forms and keep your Saleforce's objects streamlined with WordPress</li>
 </ul>

-== PAYMENT FORM, DONATION FORM, ORDER FORM, AND MORE == Fluent Forms started is not just a contact form plugin, it is a powerful forms solution that you can use to create a payment form, donation form, registration form, online booking form, guest posting forms and more.
+== PAYMENT FORM, DONATION FORM, ORDER FORM, AND MORE == Fluent Forms started is not just a contact form plugin, it is a powerful forms solution that you can use to create a payment form, online donation form, user registration form, online booking form, guest posting forms and more.

 Fluent Forms Pro integrates with both PayPal and Stripe, so you can easily create a payment form to accept credit card payment on your website.
 You can also use PayPal payment method to make a donation form and accept payments online.